created Apr 9, 2019 - updated Apr 19, 2019

 A simplified web would be easier to support by more web browser developers.

-Since few orgs have the resources to create huge web browser applications that support the complex web, then it makes sense that the world's most popular web browser is aligned with one of the biggest tech companies in the world.
+Since few orgs have the resources to create "modern" web browsers with independent rendering engines that support the complex web, then it makes sense that the world's most popular web browser is aligned with one of the biggest tech companies in the world.

 Also today, the number of Firefox users is so small and out of the mainstream that it's a waste of web development time to ensure that bloated apps and websites run properly in Firefox.

 The simplified web would become a prettier version of Gopher that would be difficult to exploit by ad tech and other nefarious actors.

 But the reality is that the simplified web exists today and may continue to exist in the future, alongside the complex, bloated web, but we don't need Firefox nor Chrome to access the simplified web.

 Designing without progressive enhancement while encouraging people to use Firefox is hypocritical.
 User-friendly web designers who use progressive enhancement and encourage people to use Firefox make sense to me.